socrata-cookbooks/chef-handler-sensu/README.md

 ## Usage

+By including the default recipe, this handler will be set up as indicated below.

 The Chef docs [1] lay out a pretty simple way to use handlers by leveraging the chef\_handler resource.
 Just ship the chef-handler-sensu-cleaner.rb file to your handlers location and declare a new handler: